TRAVEL RELATED QUESTIONS

 3) How are campers supervised?

-The campers are very well supervised — no one is allowed to go anywhere on a campus by themselves, even during free time.
+The campers supervised 24/7 — no one is allowed to go anywhere on a campus by themselves, even during free time.
 A camp counselor always accompanies campers during all camp activities.
 The campers move from venue to venue in small groups led by the camp counselors.
 Our camp locations are small campuses with intimate environments where safety is our priority.
 This one-on-one time with camp counselors gives our campers a unique opportunity to hang-out with and learn from collegiate swimmers who passionate about swimming and sharing their knowledge and experience with the campers.

 4) Suggested Packing List